Our Review Process

 Palm sugar is unrefined sugar extracted from palm trees.
 It is considered safe for patients with diabetes if consumed in limited amounts.
 Its glycaemic index is low as compared to cane sugar.
 Hence, it helps to keep blood sugar levels in control.
 Palm jaggery is a common form of palm sugar used in India.
 Palm jaggery glycaemic index is higher than palm sugar.
 Hence, its intake must be limited to prevent a sudden spike in blood sugar levels.
 Few people prefer to use palm fruit like dates as a sweetener.
 Hence, a question arises "is palm fruit good for diabetics?"
 The answer is yes; the high nutritional value of palm fruit also has additional health benefits for people with diabetes.
 Read more about dates for diabetes

-Palm sugar has a low glycaemic index and more nutrients as compared to cane sugar.
+Palm sugar is having low glycemic index and more nutrients as compared to cane sugar.
 These nutrients have various health benefits making palm sugar a better and healthier option than cane sugar.

 Calcium in palm sugar helps prevent osteoporosis, and potassium benefits musculoskeletal health.
 Various minerals, amino acids, and vitamins in palm sugar boost immunity and are essential for brain functioning.
 Palm sugar is beneficial for patients with diabetes as it does not cause a sudden increase in blood glucose levels.